omerfaruksaglam/BMI_Calculator/README.md

 # BMI_Calculator
 This project can be calculate your bmi and give you what your bmi range information !

-I have used in this project *spring boot* for backend.
-I have used in this project *PostgreSql* for Database.
-I have used in this project *React* for frontend.
+In this project, *Spring Boot* was used for the backend, *PostgreSQL* was used for the database, and *React* was used for the frontend.

 Outputs of the project below.